 Jump into the Elevador de Santa Justa (Santa Justa Lift) from the Baixa district – a single ticket costs €2.80.
 Pick up your ticket from the office below the main lift shaft.

 Located on the roof of a fully operational multi-storey car park, Park Bar sounds like an unlikely beauty spot.
 In actual fact though, it’s one of the loveliest places in the city to watch the sunset, listen to some tunes and chill.

 Catch a Fado Show at O Faia

 Even if you haven’t got a clue about the words, you can’t help but be moved by the heart-felt, candle-lit performances at this Bairro Alto Fado bar and restaurant.
 A Lisbon must.

 If you’re looking for a bar with a bit of character (and a colourful past to boot), get thee to Pensao Amor.
-Located in a former brothel, this Cais de Sodre cocktail bar is the place to start your night.
+Occupying a former bordello, this Cais de Sodre cocktail bar is the place to start your night.
 Good times guaranteed.